laandrad/Text-Mining/README.md

 python extractDTM_computeCosineValues.py input_path, output_path, title

 ### Argument definition
-'input_path' is a folder path with text documents (.txt extension)
+'input_path' is a folder path with text documents (i.e., '.txt' files)

 'output_path' is a folder path where csv files will be written with output matrices